-- 1G.
-Restrict all remaining grant distributions to the Legal Aid Bureau, for this grant and any future grants, until the grantee demonstrates they have established the necessary policies and procedures to ensure they can administer the grant in accordance with OMB Circulars A-122 and the MAHRA. - 1H.
+- 1H.
+For all future HUD funding, determine that Legal Aid has established the necessary policies and procedures to follow OMB guidance and HUD regulations before awarding any new funds to the organization. - 11.
 Make a determination on the lobby issues presented to determine if sanctions should be imposed as provided for in the 2002 Defense Appropriations Act.